BestTimesToVisit.com Logo

 safety

 Oslo is incredibly safe, but like any major city, be aware of your surroundings, especially in crowded tourist areas or on public transport late at night.
-Pickpocketing is rare but can happen.
-Keep your valuables secure and enjoy the peace of mind that comes with visiting such a low-crime destination.
+Pickpocketing is rare but not impossible, so keep your valuables secure.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.